mauro-montrond/resident-evil-complete-lore/prologue.md

 [Trevor](characters/george-trevor.md) is also imprisoned but manages to escape his confinement and runs into the underground tunnels.
 With no chance of escaping, he stumbles upon a tombstone with his name written on it.
 Being desperate, exhausted and starving for days, [Trevor](characters/george-trevor.md) dies alone in the tunnels.

-[Jessica](characters/jessica-trevor.md) and [Lisa](characters/lisa-trevor.md) suffer as subjects.
-Spencer's scientists creats two derivations of the Progenitor Virus.
-[Jessica](characters/jessica-trevor.md) receives sample Type-A, which causes a terrible reaction and results in her death.
-[Lisa](characters/lisa-trevor.md) receive sample Type-B e her body reacts , adapting to the virus.
+[Jessica](characters/jessica-trevor.md) and [Lisa](characters/lisa-trevor.md) suffer as test subjects.
+Spencer's scientists creats two variations of the Progenitor Virus.
+[Jessica](characters/jessica-trevor.md) received sample Type-A, which causes a terrible reaction and results in her death.
+[Lisa](characters/lisa-trevor.md) received sample Type-B and her body surprisingly adapts to the virus.
 The girl is kept isoladed and under surveillance.

-[Lisa](characters/lisa-trevor.md) received a new dose of the Progenitor and as side-effect, the girl began to lose her sanity and suffer severes physical deformaties.
+[Lisa](characters/lisa-trevor.md) received a new dose of the Progenitor and as side-effect, she began losing her sanity and suffered severes physical deformaties.
 She also gained an uncommon physical strength and accelerated regenerative capabilities.

 ## Umbrella Corporation